 Vent valves for tanks

-Inside large terminal tanks, the pressure rises and lowers constantly as a result of change in the ambient air temperature.
+Inside large terminal tanks, the pressure rises and lowers constantly as a result of ambient air temperature changes.
 The same happens when the tanks are being loaded or discharged.
-These pressure deviations are levelled with the help of so-called vent valves or pressure and vacuum relief valves.
-The set pressures of these valves are typically in the range of only some tens of mbar.
+These pressure deviations are levelled with the help of so-called vent valves or pressure and vacuum relief valves, the set pressures of which are typically only some tens of mbar.

 PROTEGO vent valves can be installed onto the tank, in which case the vent valve exhausts to ambient air and the compensating air is also taken in from outside the tank.
 Vent valves can also be installed in the line, in which case the exhaust gases are directed into a collection tank, for example.